arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/DeploymentResource.md

 This setting is not available for group `coordinators`, `syncmasters` & `syncworkers` because servers in these groups do not need persistent storage.

+### `spec.<group>.serviceAccountName: string`

+This setting specifies the `serviceAccountName` for the `Pods` created for each server of this group.

+Using an alternative `ServiceAccount` is typically used to separate access rights.
+The ArangoDB deployments do not require any special rights.

 ### `spec.<group>.storageClassName: string`

 This setting specifies the `storageClass` for the `PersistentVolume`s created